BurnoutDV/TemporaryImmichHelp/README.md

 if for some reasons I find time or just the feeling of creating something from the cold Abyss, I might reevaluate.
 Or if I find more niché functions that needs to be implemented.

 All this really does is doing API calls anyway.
 So expect no wonders.

+*Addendum* Turns out I actually wrote a project in 2022 with `cmd.Cmd` and I forgot all about it.
+That would have helped to speed up the interface of this one without resorting to a full powered TUI with textual.
+Oh well.